Aliases for F3 Gene

 GeneCards Summary for F3 Gene

-F3 (Coagulation Factor III (Thromboplastin, Tissue Factor)) is a Protein Coding gene.
-Diseases associated with F3 include heparin-induced thrombocytopenia and carotid artery thrombosis.
+F3 (Coagulation Factor III, Tissue Factor) is a Protein Coding gene.
+Diseases associated with F3 include heparin-induced thrombocytopenia and disseminated intravascular coagulation.
 Among its related pathways are IL-1 Family Signaling Pathways and Complement and coagulation cascades and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include phospholipid binding and cytokine receptor activity.

 UniProtKB/Swiss-Prot for F3 Gene

 Initiates blood coagulation by forming a complex with circulating factor VII or VIIa.
 The [TF:VIIa] complex activates factors IX or X by specific limited protolysis.
 TF plays a role in normal hemostasis by initiating the cell-surface assembly and propagation of the coagulation protease cascade.